Far too many couples leave Counselling until it's too late.

 of making up.
 And when you make up you get to reaffirm your love for each other.

-old issues come up over and over again, or as soon as one issue's resolved another crops up, then there's more going
+the same old issues come up over and over again, or as soon as one issue's resolved another crops up, then there's

 Sometimes people find they're fighting battles that have far